All Articles

 Mental Health: Care for Your Mind Too

 Physical health and mental health are deeply interconnected.
 Neglecting emotional well-being can undermine even the best diet and exercise plans.
+In Pakistan, mental health awareness is growing — and stigma is gradually decreasing.
 Make mental health a core part of your resolutions:

 • Practice mindfulness or meditation: Even 5 to 10 minutes of daily meditation can reduce stress, improve focus and enhance emotional resilience.
 Apps and guided meditations make it accessible for beginners.